Atlas975/Notes/Languages&Compilation/Turing_thesis.md

 ___
 # Turing thesis
 - There is no machine more powerful than a Turing machine, the limitations of a Turing machine are the minimum limitations of any computer
 - This doesn't compare the number of steps needed or how much storage is required.
-The Thesis only describes power in terms of
+The Thesis only describes power in terms of weather or not something can be computed

 ## Turing completeness